DCC-Lab/PyHardwareLibrary/README-USB.md

+[TOC]

 # Understanding the Universal Serial Bus (USB)

+by Prof. Daniel Côté, Ph.D., P. Eng., dccote@cervo.ulaval.ca, http://www.dcclab.ca

 You are here because you have an interest in programming hardware devices, and the communication with many of them is through the Universal Serial Bus, or USB.
 The USB standard is daunting to non-expert for many reasons: it was created to solve problems related to the original serial port RS-232, and if you have not worked with old serial ports, some of the problems USB solves will not be apparent to you or even necessary.
 In addition, because it is so general (universal), it needs to provide a solution to many, many different types of devices from mouse pointers to all-in-one printers, USB hubs, ethernet adaptors, etc. Therefore, when you are just trying to understand serial communications for your problem ("I just want to send a command to my XYZ stage!"), all this complexity becomes paralyzing.
 I hope to help you understand better from the perspective of a non-expert.

+## Inspecting USB devices

-Let's start by exploring with Python and PyUSB.
+Let's start by exploring with Python and PyUSB to see what these devices are telling us.
+We will not communicate with them yet, we will simply inspect them.

-## Installing PyUSB and libusb
+### Installing PyUSB and libusb

 I wish we could dive right in.
 I really do.
 If you just want to see what I do, skip and go to the exploration part (First Steps).
 But if you want to explore on your computer too, then you need to install PyUSB and libusb.